ferpetrelli/scoped-controller/README.md

 ## Check if there's a filter present

-Usually for SEO you want to check if you have any filter present.
-We provide a simple function for this:
+Usually for SEO you want to check if you have any scope present.
+There's a very simple function for this:

 ```php